 The approaches which could be used to verify the emission factors and methodology in this chapter are essentially those which have been used to determine the primary information.
 These include tunnel studies, receptor modelling, and direct laboratory-based measurement.
 There is currently a lack of on-road measurement data (i.e. using instrumented vehicles) under real-world driving conditions, and the collection of such data would also aid verification.

-One simple verification approach would be to compare the results obtained using this method with those obtained in other inventories, and to determine whether the proportion of non-exhaust particles is consistent.
+One simple verification approach would be to compare the results obtained using this method with those obtained in other inventories and to determine whether the proportion of non-exhaust particles is consistent.

 Temporal disaggregation criteria

-Since the emission factors presented in this chapter are global, differentiated only in terms of speed (and load for heavy-duty vehicles), temporal disaggregation mainly refers to activity data.
+Since the emission factors presented in this chapter are global and differentiated only in terms of speed (and load for heavy-duty vehicles), temporal disaggregation mainly refers to activity data.
 A discussion on this topic is included in Chapter 1.A.3.b Road transport, concerning exhaust emissions from road transport.
-However, one needs to take into account that, as temporal resolution increases, the effects of wet weather needs to be taken into account using some reasonable indicator.
+However, one needs to take into account that, as temporal resolution increases, the effects of wet weather need to be taken into account using some reasonable indicator.

 Uncertainty assessment